-No, you are only allowed to perform limited, gentle active movements away from the body while using the sling, primarily for hygiene purposes and as part of the exercises (Appendix) to reduce stiffness of the joint.
+No, you are not allowed to actively lift the arm away from your body for the first 3-6 weeks, depending on several factors.
+You are only allowed to perform passive movements of the shoulder for hygiene purposes and as part of the exercises (Appendix) to reduce stiffness of the joint.